fpiribauer/nix-colors/README.md

 (generating scheme from image, generating wallpaper, vim scheme, gtk theme).

 ## Base16?
-[Base16](https://github.com/base16-project/base16) is a standard for defining palettes (schemes), and how each app should be themed (templates).
+[Base16](https://github.com/base16-project/base16) (now is [Tinted Theming](https://github.com/tinted-theming/home)) is a standard for defining palettes (schemes), and how each app should be themed (templates).

 nix-colors focuses on delivering and helping you use the schemes, all in a Nix-friendly way.

+## `system` in color schemes?
+This is the style of color schemes.
+There are two kinds of style supported currently: Base16 and Base24.
+See [Tinted Theming's readme](https://github.com/tinted-theming/home?tab=readme-ov-file#style) for more information.

 # Setup